piddlingtuna/subcomp/README.md

 ## Environment variables

-A `.env` file must exist in this directory if you are using docker.
+A `.env` file must exist in this directory _if you are using docker_.
 It must contain:

 - `POSTGRES_USER` = the name of a user in the database.
-It must have permission to read/write to the database.
+This user must have permission to read/write to the database.
 - `POSTGRES_PASSWORD` = the password of the above user.
 - `POSTGRES_DB` = the name of the database.